 [Originally posted on DennisKennedy.Blog (http://denniskennedy.com/blog/)]

-Facebook in One Hour for Lawyers, the new book from Allison Shields and me, is now available (iBook version here).
-Our previous book, LinkedIn in One Hour for Lawyers is also available and also can be downloaded as an iBook.
+LinkedIn in One Hour for Lawyers (Second Edition), the new book from Allison Shields and me, is now available (iBook version also available).
+Our previous book, Facebook in One Hour for Lawyers, is also available (iBook version here).
 Also still available, The Lawyer’s Guide to Collaboration Tools and Technologies: Smart Ways to Work Together, by Dennis Kennedy and Tom Mighell.